 General game ideas

-Whilst finding a simple solution I avoided allowing the user to connected materials anywhere on other materials rather then just at joints; this is due to not being able to rotate rect objects, if I were to implement it, I would need to create an algorithm that checks the area between 2 points.
+Whilst finding a simple solution I avoided allowing the user to connected materials anywhere on other materials rather than just at joints; this is due to not being able to rotate rect objects, if I were to implement it, I would need to create an algorithm that checks the area between 2 points.

 The strength of the materials is not realistic and the bridges that can currently be built are very strong, balancing the strengths will require a lot of testing, it would be suitable for an alpha version of the game to be released.

-The feed back from the game to the user can be improved, this was an acceptable limitation for this project.
+The feedback from the game to the user can be improved, this was an acceptable limitation for this project.
 There are several ways to implement such an idea: the joints darken in colour as they feel more stress and get closer to breaking, the user can hover the mouse above a joint and the stress the object is experiencing is displayed on screen.

 OOP design